-- 1. Navigate to the Formulas > Prometheus tab, and set these parameters in the Prometheus section: - [°] Check the Enabled box to enable Prometheus monitoring. - In the Scrape interval field, type the frequency of data scraping, in seconds.
-For example, 15 will scrape data every fifteen seconds. - ° In the Evaluation interval field, type the FIXME, in seconds.
-For example, 15 will FIXME every fifteen seconds. - 2.
-In the Uyuni Server section, set these parameters: - ° Check the Enabled box to enable monitoring on this server. - ^o Check the Autodiscover clients box to enable Prometheus to automatically find and monitor new clients when they are added to the server. - ° In the Username field, type the user name of the Prometheus account on the server. - ° In the Password field, type the password of the Prometheus account on the server. - 3.
-In the Alerting section, set these parameters: - Check the Enable local Alertmanager service box to enable the alert manager service. - ° Check the Use local Alertmanager box to use the local alert manager service. - 4.
-For each alert manager you want to use, in the Alerting > Alertmanagers section, click [+], and set these parameters: - In the IP Address:Port field, type the location of the alert manager target, including the port number. - 5.
-To use a rule file, in the Alerting > Rule Files section, click [+], and set these parameters: - ° In the Rule Files field, type the location of the rule file you want to use. - 6.
-To use a scrape configuration, in the User defined scrape configurations section, click [+], and set these parameters: - ° In the Job name field, type a name for your configuration.
+- 1. Navigate to the Formulas > Prometheus tab, and set these parameters in the Prometheus section: - ° Check the Enabled box to enable Prometheus monitoring. - In the Scrape interval field, type the frequency of data scraping, in seconds.
+For example, 15 will scrape data every fifteen seconds. - In the Evaluation interval field, type the frequency of rules evaluation, in seconds.
+For example, 15 will evaluate alerting and aggregation rules every fifteen seconds. - 2.
+In the TLS section, set these parameters: - ° Check the Enabled box to enable the secure configuration on Prometheus server. - ° In the Server Certificate field, type the path to the TLS server certificate. - ° In the Server Key field, type the path to the TLS server key. - $^\circ\,$ In the USEr field, type the user name for Prometheus server. - ° In the Password Hash field, type the password for Prometheus server hashed with bcrypt. - 3.
+In the Uyuni Server section, set these parameters: - ^o Check the Enabled box to enable monitoring on this server. - Check the Autodiscover clients box to enable Prometheus to automatically find and monitor new clients when they are added to the server. - In the Username field, type the user name of the Prometheus account on the server. - In the Password field, type the password of the Prometheus account on the server. - In the Targets TLS section, set these parameters: - Check the Enabled box to enable the secure configuration for auto-discovered targets. - In the CA Certificate field, type the path to the Certificate Authority certificate.

-- ° In the Files field, type the location of the configuration file you want to use. - 7.
+- In the Client Certificate field, type the path to the TLS client certificate for authentication. - In the Client Key field, type the path to the TLS client key for authentication. - 4.
+In the Alerting section, set these parameters: - Check the Enable local Alertmanager service box to enable the alert manager service. - ° Check the Use local Alertmanager box to use the local alert manager service. - 5.
+For each alert manager you want to use, in the Alerting > Alertmanagers section, click [+], and set these parameters: - In the IP Address:Port field, type the location of the alert manager target, including the port number. - 6.
+To use a rule file, in the Alerting > Rule Files section, click [+], and set these parameters: - ° In the Rule Files field, type the location of the rule file you want to use. - 7.
+To add a custom scrape configuration, in the User defined scrape configurations section, click [+], and set these parameters: - ° In the Job name field, type a unique job name for your configuration. - In the Files field, type the location pattern of file service discovery files you want to use.
+For more information, see the upstream documentation https://prometheus.io/docs/prometheus/ latest/configuration/configuration/#file_sd_config. - 8.
 Click [Save Formula] to save your configuration.